pergus/netbox-zabbix/README.md

 [DONE] DNS name changes

 [DONE] netbox_zabbix.jobs.ExceptionWithData: ('Error -32602: Invalid params.,
        Cannot link template "AXIS Debian" to host "dk-ece007w", because its parent template "ICMP Ping" would be linked twice.', -32602)

 [DONE] Should I add additional information about templates to Zabbix to make
        the checks easier.

 [DONE] There might a logical error in how Device/VM mapping design.

 [DONE] The interface hostid shoud be set to the Zabbix Hostid.

 [DONE] Add delete button to Agent Interfaces and SNMP Interfaces.
 This took longer than expected beacuse I couldn't get it to work.
 The solution was to implement bulk delete.

 [DONE] Update/Delete interfaces should record the changes in the ZC change log
        and update Zabbix.

+[DONE] Import doesn't include proxy/proxy group.

+[DNE] Mapping ins't updated when the user change page for Devices Exclusive To NetBox.
+        To update the mapping the user has to reload the page....

+[DONE] The helper function 'quick_add_interface' should take a Zabbix Config instance as argument and only add an interface.
+Now it also creates the Zabbix Config which isn't correct if we want separations of concerns.

 [WAIT] If a global default setting changes, should all ZC and Hosts in Z also update?
   Don't think so.

-[DONE] The helper function 'quick_add_interface' should take a Zabbix Config instance as argument and only add an interface.
-Now it also creates the Zabbix Config which isn't correct if we want separations of concerns.